 Selection Criteria:

-The successful nominee is decided through the main committee adjudication as the nominee with the strongest package, who best meets or exceeds the criteria of the award:
+Successful nominations are decided through the main adjudication committee, and are the strongest package, that best meets or exceeds all the following criteria:

 Criterion #1: Intentional approach to including students as partners